Why do you think the time is right for NORNORM?

 - The concept is based on creating a virtuous circle, in which office furniture no longer needed in one office will be refurbished and get a new life somewhere else, prolonging its life span by decades.
 But there is much more to it than that; we aim to create a one-stop destination for affordable, functional and inspiring business interiors — tailored to the needs of every individual company — based on a subscription solution.

 The core of the concept is, in fact, to offer circular and attractive office interiors that are accessible to the many companies.
 That’s how we can become change-makers and make a real impact.
 That’s why we’ve created this highly affordable subscription model that requires no investment or long-term commitments.
 The company simply sends us their floor plan, and in only 48 hours they’ll get a proposal of how their new office could look.
-They are also provided with the opportunity to scale up or scale down their office, or turn functions around without any additional charge.
+They are also provided with the opportunity to scale up or scale down their office, or turn functions around.

 Circularity is key in all aspects of the business, which means that we must try to optimise every part of the chain; from what items we choose to work with to how they are packed, transported and eventually refurbished.